AbhaySingla/college/README.md

 The .stl files for them are in the [zip forler](https://github.com/AbhaySingla/college/blob/master/3d%20printing.zip).<br>
 This process might take you upto a day.

-## Start
-This whole process will take you upto 2 hours.
+## Start (This whole process will take you upto 4 hours.)

 #### Setting up RaspberryPI
+1. Connect the display in the HDMI port, connect the keyboard and he mouse and also give the pi an eathernet connection.
+2. On the first boot, with NOOBS installed on you sd card, you will be asked to install the OS.
+3. Select the raspbian OS, and wait for it to install.
+This might take upto 15 mins.

 #### Testing the PIR sensor:
-1. Connect the sensor as shown in the schema
+1. Connect the sensor as shown in the schema (VCC- pin2, GND- pin6, DigitalOutput- pin7)
 2. Open the console
 3. Open a new python script
     ```